17th March - St Patrick’s Day

 Although he is often credited with having brought Christianity to Ireland, he was not the first to have done so as Palladius was preaching to the Irish before Patrick arrived.
 Patrick preached and converted all of Ireland for 40 years.
 After years of living in poverty, traveling and enduring much suffering he died 17th March 461 at Saul, where he had built the first Irish church.
 He is believed to be buried in Down Cathedral, Downpatrick.
 His grave there was marked in 1990 with a granite stone.
 Another legend says he is buried in Armagh.

-Snakes, raising people from the dead, feeding hungry sailors and the Shamrock
+Snakes, raising people from the dead and feeding hungry sailors.

 Patrick wrote that he raised people from the dead, and a 12th-century hagiography places this number at 33 men.